Kirsten West: Godmother of Southern Rock

 Tending Macon’s Legacy

 Kirsten moved to Macon in 1993, and then she bet on it.
 She rolled up her sleeves and set it on fire in the best possible way.
 She bought the Big House at a time when it needed a steward, not just an owner, and opened its doors wide enough for Gov’t Mule to play itself into existence in the Allman’s original practice room.
-She published Hittin’ the Note and ran it for 23 years, chronicling Southern Rock and Kirk’s adventures on the road with the ABB.
+She published Hittin’ the Note in its early years, setting the pattern for chronicling Southern Rock and Kirk’s adventures on the road with the ABB.

-Alongside all that, she became a quiet matriarch to a traveling tribe of Southern Rockers.
-Her kitchen became a sanctuary, her house a waypoint.
+Alongside all that, she became a quiet matriarch to a traveling tribe of musicians.
+Her kitchen became a sanctuary, her house a waypoint, and now Gallery West is the active crossroad of Macon’s creative community.

 Shaping the City